rdabotelho/scaffolding/scaffolding-maven/README.md

 </profiles>
 ```

-## Creating a new project with scaffolding archetype
+## Creating an example project with scaffolding archetype

 Create a new directory